 see the mystery.

-There is a tendency to a dichotomy within Chinese thought; at worst this seems to become 'lip service' to the principles and philosophy, and a gulf between the philosophical and practical.
+There is a tendency to a dichotomy within Eastern thought; at worst this seems to become 'lip service' to the principles and philosophy, and a gulf between the philosophical and practical.
 I suggest that the philosophical and the practical can be brought closer together.
 One way of understanding the gulf between so called Classical Chinese Medicine and Traditional Chinese Medicine is to see CCM as intending to follow more strongly the idealism of the Classics, and modern TCM as more practical and pragmatic.

 I use the word 'intending' because we live in a dualistic world we cannot completely attain the ideal; wholistic is an aim, but we necessarily have to exist in the dualistic world.
 Our language is based in the dualism.
 The Heart Sutra of Buddhism has an expression.
 "Going on beyond, always becoming Buddha".
 The idea here is that CCM is a journey that we are on and ideal we are aiming for but that we cannot arrive at in the mundane world.